Castle & Sand

 11: Investigate the domains from Q9.
 How many files are present on Castle&Sand systems that originated from these domains?

 First filter for watering hole domains in OutboundNetworkEvents.
-Not all urls resolved to download, so I used parse_path function to extract Extension, filter empty Extension and then grab Filenames.
+Not all urls resolved to download, so I used parse_patharrow-up-right function to extract Extension, filter empty Extension and then grab Filenames.
 After getting filenames we check FileCreationEvents for relevant files.

 Checking extension doesn't really matter for this case, because filenames will match themselves and extensionless files will get ignored.
 But cleaner data is always nice.